In this tutorial, I’ll show you how to reinstall or install another version or a completely different Linux OS for your VPS manually.

 Also, this part if you’re using a VPS then I’d recommend to chose targeted because it will make your boot process faster since the initrd will be smaller.

-You could even install a desktop environment or some recommended software suits your needs… But you can always install those later and I’m not the person who wants a desktop environment on their server so… I’ll pass
+You could even install a desktop environment or some recommended software suits your needs… But you can always install those later and I don’t want desktop environment on my server.

 After some waiting, the setup will say it’s finished, just do what it wanted you to do.